Suraj151/esp8266-framework/README.md

 **A filesystem with users.** Several backends mount into one tree and are routed by longest prefix: LittleFS at the root, a read-only `/proc` of live system nodes covering memory, mounts, a directory per running task and the network under `/proc/net`, a writable `/sys` where GPIO pins and network interfaces are files (`echo 1 > /sys/class/gpio/5/value`), a `/dev` with `null`/`zero`/`random`, and a RAM-backed `/tmp`.
 Permissions, ownership and per-session umask are enforced in the VFS layer, so `/etc/passwd` and `/etc/shadow` mean what they say and two logged-in users genuinely see different access.

+**Settings that live in files.** WiFi, MQTT, OTA and email keep theirs in `/etc/<feature>/<feature>.conf` — plain `key value` text you can `cat`, edit with `fedit`, pull off over SFTP and diff between two devices, rather than something you reflash for.
+Which services run is a separate flat `/etc/service.conf`.
+Each settings file is `0600 root:root` and the portal page that edits one demands a root session, so the file and the browser agree on who may change what — see [§3.10](#310-the-etc-config-surface).

 **Scheduling that scales down and up.** Tasks run inline, cooperatively, or preemptively on a hardware tick, with priorities, POSIX nice values and per-task signals.
 Where the port supplies a loader, an external program image can be loaded from the filesystem and launched as a background process — `exec <path>` returns a pid you can `ps` and `kill`, no reflash involved.

 **Found on the network without help.** A from-scratch mDNS/DNS-SD responder built straight on lwIP UDP advertises `pdi-<mac>.local` and the services it is listening on, so the device answers to a name and shows up in `avahi-browse -a`.
 Name lookups walk IP literal, then `/etc/hosts`, then DNS.